 “Category 2” topics

-Meeting IBLCE’s health science education requirement for each of the remaining six subjects — what I call the “category 2” topics — is a bit different.
+Meeting IBLCE’s health sciences education requirement for each of the remaining six subjects — what I call the “category 2” topics — is a bit different.
 Exam candidates can complete courses from an institution of higher learning or from a continuing education provider.

 Category 2 subjects include: Basic Life Support, Medical Documentation, Medical Terminology, Occupational Safety and Security for Health Professionals, Professional Ethics for Health Professionals, and Universal Safety Precautions and Infection Control.
 (We offer these courses — except for Basic Life Support, which you can complete through any local Red Cross or similar type of program.)

 Different categories, different requirements

 Meeting IBLCE’s health sciences requirement for length and source differ from one category to the other.

 “Category 1” courses must be taken at “an accredited institution of higher learning,” and the courses must be a minimum of one academic credit session (e.g. semester, trimester, quarter, etc.) in length.
 You can “test out” of these courses, by completing CLEP (College Level Examination Program) or DSST exams for any of the subjects.
 (See “Easy and Hard Ways to Meet IBLCE’s Health Science Requirement” for more information.)